Workshop in Applied Phylogenetics

 Admission and Fees

 Students will be admitted based on academic qualifications and appropriateness of research interests.
-The course fee is $750.
-This includes room and board at BML for duration of the course (arriving March 11, leaving March 18) and return transportation from Davis to the Bodega Marine Labs.
+The course fee is $850.
+This includes room and board at BML for duration of the course (arriving on Saturday, May 25; departing on Sunday, June 2) and return transportation from Davis to the Bodega Marine Labs.

-Applications are due by January 31, 2017.
-Please fill out our application form and send your CV form and one letter of recommendation from your major advisor.
-Applications should be sent via email as PDFs to mikeryanmay at gmail dot com.
-Students will be notified via e-mail by February 4, 2017 of acceptance.
+Applications are due by Friday, December 7, 2018.
+Please fill out our application form and send your CV and one letter of recommendation from your major advisor.
+Applications should be sent via email as PDFs to jsigao at gmail dot com.
+Students will be notified via e-mail by December 14, 2018 of acceptance.

 Send all application materials to: